 Once MyMathLab due dates pass, the assignments close and lock.
 Any assignments missed for any reason (good or bad) can be unlocked.
-To do this, you must visit me during my office hours, and bring one or more non-perishable cans of food for donation to the campus food pantry.
+To do this, you must visit me in my office (during an appointment or during my open office hours) and bring one or more non-perishable cans of food for donation to the campus food pantry.
 For each can donated, I will reopen one assignment for one week.
 In place of donating a can, a student may accompany me to the pantry to receive a can instead.
 For the purposes of reopening assignments, a student may not receive food and donate food in the same semester.